djtoler/Deploying-a-Python-App-with-Docker_AWS-Fargate/README.md

 - Be sure to follow the deployment instructions from this repository

 - Document your progress in a .md file in your repository.
-Also, document any issues you may run into and what you did to fix them.
+Also, document any issues you may run into and what you did to fix them..

 - Make sure your documentation includes these sections:
   - Purpose